splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/3-building-programs/2-trailside/01-create-project.md

 Within the Project element, we have a `PropertyGroup` and `ItemGroup`.
 The property group sets some properties for the project.
 The `OutputType` says that this project will create an executable program (`exe`).
 The .NET SDK has a number of versions, so the `TargetFramework` tells VS Code which version of .NET this project was written for.
 The next properties, `ImplicitUsings` and `Nullable`, set some options that will be used when the programs are built.

-The `ItemGroup` contains a `PackackageReference` that represents a library that our project has access to.
+The `ItemGroup` contains a `PackageReference` that represents a library that our project has access to.

 All of these settings are used by VS Code and the `dotnet` program, and can be customised for each project.